Symplectic cacti, virtualization and Berenstein-Kirillov groups: Introduction

-We study relations for $ \gls{BKc}$ under the virtualization map $\gls{E}$.
-More precisely, we consider the relations satisfied by the embedding of generators of $ \gls{BKc}$ in $\gls{E}(\gls{symptab})$ $\subseteq \textsf{SSYT}(\lambda^A,n,\,\bar n)$; we call this group (Definition \ref{def:virtualbk}) the \emph{virtual symplectic Berenstein--Kirillov group} $\gls{vBK2n}$, a subgroup of the type $A_{2n-1}$ Berenstein--Kirillov group $\mathcal{BK}_{2n}$ satisfying, in particular, the relations of the virtual cactus group $\gls{vJ2n}$ (Theorem \ref{virtualsymplecticbk}).
-Proposition \ref{prop:virtualbender-knuth} gives the virtual symplectic Bender--Knuth involutions generators of $\gls{vBK2n}$ which are shown in Theorem \ref{thm:virtualbender-knuth2} to be the virtualization of the symplectic Bender--Knuth involutions.
+We study relations for $\gls{BKc}$ under the virtualization map $\gls{E}$.
+More precisely, for each generator of the symplectic Berenstein--Kirillov group, one can associate a corresponding product of generators in the Berenstein--Kirillov group of type $A_{2n-1}$ in a way analogous to the definition of the virtual symplectic cactus group.
+We call the group generated by them the \emph{virtual symplectic Berenstein--Kirillov group} $\gls{vBK2n}$ (see Definition \ref{def:virtualbk}).
+It is a subgroup of the type $A_{2n-1}$ Berenstein--Kirillov group $\mathcal{BK}_{2n}$ satisfying, in particular, the relations of the virtual cactus group $\gls{vJ2n}$ (Theorem \ref{virtualsymplecticbk}).
+In Proposition \ref{prop:virtualbender-knuth} the virtual symplectic Bender--Knuth involutions are defined, in an analogous way to how the generators of $\gls{vBK2n}$ are defined, as products of certain Bender--Knuth involutions in the type $A_{2n-1}$ Berenstein--Kirillov group.
+These are shown to be themselves also generators of $\gls{vBK2n}$.
+In Theorem \ref{thm:virtualbender-knuth2}, they are shown to be the virtualization of the symplectic Bender--Knuth involutions, that is, they commute with the virtualization map $E$.
 The virtual image of the group $ \gls{BKc}$ satisfies the relations of $\gls{vBK2n}$.
-Some of the ones listed in Proposition \ref{rels:bkc} are obtained by applying the partial inverse to the virtualization map.
-Relations \eqref{eq:symplecticbkrelationspecial} and \eqref{eq:symplecticbkrelationspecialbn} in Proposition \ref{rels:bkc} are the only ones that do not follow from the the symplectic cactus group $\gls{Jsp}$.
-They are instead equivalent to the braid relations of type $C_n$ Weyl group.
-In particular, relation \eqref{eq:symplecticbkrelationspecialbn} is not similar to any relation in previous Berenstein--Kirillov groups.
+More precisely, it is shown that the corresponding map $\gls{BKc} \rightarrow \gls{vBK2n}$ is a group isomorphism.
+Some of the relations listed in Proposition \ref{rels:bkc} are obtained by applying the partial inverse to the virtualization map.
+Relations \eqref{eq:symplecticbkrelationspecial} and \eqref{eq:symplecticbkrelationspecialbn} in Proposition \ref{rels:bkc} are the only ones that do not follow from the defining relations of the symplectic cactus group $\gls{Jsp}$.
+They are instead equivalent to the braid relations of the type $C_n$ Weyl group.